iskren-y-g/kdepeakprops/README.md

 ---------
 Estimation of KDE peak properties: FWHM and its upper and lower bounds.

 It takes a 1D array of values and returns two arrays.
-One (1D array) with the KDE peak properties (value,FWHM, upp, low) and another (2D array) with the KDE samples.
+One (1D array) with the KDE peak properties (value,<br>FWHM, upp, low) and another (2D array) with the KDE samples.

 ![png](docs/output_5_1.png)

-Estimation of KDE peak properties: FWHM and its upper and lower bounds.

-It takes a 1D array of values and returns two arrays.
-One (1D array) with the KDE peak properties (value,<br>FWHM, upp, low) and another (2D array) with the KDE samples.

 --------
 ## Example: